axibase/atsd/api/data/series/examples/query-tags-defined.md

 Query detailed data for defined tags.

-The query may return multiple series, including series with additional series tags, that contain the specified tag.
+The query can return multiple series, including series with additional series tags, that contain the specified tag.

 ## Request